dawitel/monarch-authentication-service/monarch-auth-service/README.md

 | JWT_SECRET_KEY       | the secret used to sign the json-web token   | [secret]                                                            |
 | JWT_EXPIRATION       | the expiration time for the json-web token   | 2d                                                                  |

-> **Note**
-> Amplication generates default values and stores them under the .env file.
-It is advised to use some form of secrets manager/vault solution when using in production.

 ## Step 2.1: Scripts - pre-requisites